joshjohanning/github-misc-scripts/graphql/README.md

 ./post_gql.sh --file list-enterprise-id.json --pat xxx
 ```

+See the [how to do pagination](how-to-do-pagination.md) page for more information on how to do pagination.

+Also great resource [here](https://github.com/github/platform-samples/tree/master/graphql/queries) for additional GraphQL queries.

 ## create-organization.sh

 Creates the organization - you just need to pass in the enterprise ID (obtained [above](https://github.com/joshjohanning/github-misc-scripts/tree/main/graphql#list-enterprise-idjson)) along with billing email, admin logins, and organization name.